camarman/linux-command-line/README.md

 > :exclamation: Learn the key-binding that opens the UEFI Firmware Settings

-Aras' Computer: F2
-My Computer: F2
+Aras' Computer & My Computer: F2

 Adjust these settings accordingly;